jamiefolsom/arbotopia/_posts/2018-05-06-more-spring-walks.md

 This report was generated automatically by eBird v3 ([http://ebird.org](http://ebird.org/))

 Next weekend I will be doing the 2018 Bird-a-thon to support nature programs at Mass Audubon's Boston Nature Center.
-To learn more about that, and to support me and my team you can [click here](https://goo.gl/sVXdFu).

 My final walk will be on Sunday May 20th beginning at 8 AM back at the Main Gate of the AA off the Arborway.
 I hope you can join me.